SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/02-What-is-Multidimensional-Array.md

   {5, 6, 7, 8}  // row 1 values
 };

-// the second element of the first row is 7 int element = matrix[1][2]; System.out.println(element);
+// the third element of the first row is 7 int element = matrix[1][2]; System.out.println(element);